 - Fall co-op: beginning of July through the last day of December

 Northeastern students begin by working with their academic advisor to plan how co-op fits best into their Northeastern pathway.
 Students take a one-credit prep course, and then begin to alternate between full-time academic and full-time co-op semesters.
-Students typically work six-month assignments.
+Students typically work two six-month Co-ops during their time at Northeastern.
 The exact start and end dates are determined by the employer in collaboration with the co-op coordinator.
 CSSH Co-op coordinator offices are located in 180 Renaissance Park.

-Through co-op, graduate students gain work and research experience and apply their knowledge and skills across contexts.
+Through co-op, graduate students gain work experience and apply their knowledge and skills across contexts.
 Students who participate in co-op also engage in a co-curricular, interdisciplinary experiential integration course.
-Master’s students have participated in co-op at the Office of the Attorney General of Massachusetts, Vertex Pharmaceuticals, Massachusetts Office of the Inspector General, Indigo Agriculture, Massachusetts Bay Transportation Authority (MBTA), and many more.
+Master’s students have participated in co-op at the Boston Planning & Development Agency, various state agencies for the Commonwealth of Massachusetts, the MBTA and many more.
+For more on co-op in our graduate programs, read this article.

 - While on co-op, students maintain their status as a full-time student, which includes continued health insurance and access to NU facilities.